Feb 2018: Mt. Mansfield (the elusive)

 Photos by Jenna Cho (@TheDailyCho)

-We’d already tried once, but failed, to climb to the true summit of Mt.
+We’d already tried once to climb to the true summit of Mt.
 Mansfield.
-The previous summer, just before scrambling up to the south side of the long summit ridge, a thunderstorm turned us back — along with a warning from a descending hiker that he’d just gone through a brutal two miles.
-We instead took the Bad Weather Route, and I recall thinking: Guess I’ll just have to return in winter to get Mansfield.
+The previous summer, just before scrambling up to the south side of the long summit ridge, a thunderstorm turned us back — along with a warning from a descending hiker that he’d just navigated a brutal two miles of lighting strikes, thunderclaps, and hail.
+We instead took the Bad Weather Route down.

 Now back for a February ascent, I was determined to stand atop the true summit.
 Mansfield, however, seemed determined to elude me.
 Not long after we started snow-shoeing up the Long Trail, the trail markers vanished.
 Whoever thought it was a good idea to mark a trail with white blazes that would disappear in the winter snow?
 (The Appalachian Trail is also marked with snow-white blazes, which likewise proved to be problematic during a winter hike from Mt.
 Pico to Mt.
 Killington several years ago.)

-Jenna and I wandered upward through the forest, following random ski trails that seemed to go in the right direction (up).
+Jenna and I wandered through the forest, following unofficial ski trails that seemed to go in the general vicinity of up.
 We moved at about 1 mph under a light snowfall.

-The hut was empty, but it reeked of marijuana, presumably from Stowe skiers who’d used this as a wind-free place to toke up.
+The hut was empty but it reeked of marijuana, presumably from skiers who use this as a wind-free place to toke up.
 I shoveled out the entryway and we laid our sleeping pads and bags on the wooden bunk platforms.
-While making tea using my Jetboil stove, Jenna discovered something slightly concerning: our fuel canister was nearly empty.
+While making tea using my Jetboil stove, Jenna discovered something slightly concerning: our fuel canister was perilously close to empty.
 Without fuel, we wouldn’t be able to melt snow, which was our sole source of water.

 By 5:30 p.m. it was dark.
 Just when we assumed we’d be alone for the night, we heard voices outside.
-Seconds later, two 20-somethings on splitboards tromped inside and said how happy they were to finally find the cabin after wandering for hours through the surrounding forest.
-They’d ridden the gondola up from Stowe, then skinned a half-mile across the mountain to where they expected to intersect the Long Trail — but, as we had learned, the Long Trail is hard to find in winter.
+Seconds later, two 20-somethings on splitboards tromped in with a draft of freezing wind and said how happy they were to finally find the cabin after wandering for hours through the surrounding forest.
+They’d ridden the gondola up from Stowe (lazy!), then skinned a half-mile across the mountain to where they expected to intersect the Long Trail — but, as we had already discovered, the Long Trail is hard to find in winter.

 We awoke in Taft Lodge at 6 a.m.
 It was around 20 degrees inside the hut, which was warm for February.
 We had just enough fuel to boil water for coffee and melt snow for 2 liters of drinking water — which I considered the minimum we’d need for the day.
 We were back on the Long Trail by 7:30 a.m.
 A fresh layer of snow had fallen overnight, but the clouds seemed to be lifting and we could almost see up to the summit.
 Seemed like we’d be there in no time.